 VOCALS, MANDOLIN, AND UPRIGHT BASS

 Mason Brewer is part of the 6th generation of Brewers.
-He was born on September 26, 2000, making him 19 today.
+He was born on September 26, 2000, making him 21 today.
 Mason started his music career when he was just 2 years old.
 There are dozens of little songs he wrote, and videos of him playing a mini guitar.
 He eventually started learning how to play mandolin and joined the band as Gary Brewer's mandolin player.
 Mason was also taught how to play the upright bass, for times when Wayne Brewer will be on the fiddle during live performances.
-Recently, Mason was featured on GBKR's "Vintage Country Revival" album playing a Kajon.
+Recently, Mason was featured on GBKR's "Vintage Country Revival" album playing the Kajon.

-Mason has other hobbies and interests outside of Bluegrass.
+Mason has other hobbies and interests outside of Bluegrass music.
 He is a first-degree black belt in Tae Kwon Do, he loves to play the drums and piano, and has the ability to draw, paint, and make sculptures out of nothing.
 Mason is the band barber and fashion consultant.
 He dresses in the best of the best in fashion and takes charge of dressing the other band members.
 Because of his love of fashion and style, he took interest in becoming a model.
 Now, he has been scouted by Cosmo Modeling in Louisville, Kentucky.